freizeitkarte/fzk-mde-garmin/Freizeitkarte-Entwicklung/readme_EN.txt

      perl mt.pl gmapsupp Freizeitkarte_LUX

 Additional options:
-The styles of the maps contain logical switches, which can be activated like:
+The styles of the maps contain logical switches, the syntax to activate the is the following:
+     perl mt.pl build <map> D<option>
+For example:
-     perl mt.pl build Freizeitkarte_LUX KULTURLAND
+     perl mt.pl build Freizeitkarte_LUX DKULTURLAND

+The following options are allowed:
 - WINTERSPORT: Display lines for winter sports (pistes, cross country ski tracks, ...) in map [lines-master]
 - T36ROUTING: Allows routing for mountain trails or hike paths of classes T3-T6 with map [lines-master]
 - TRIGMARK: Display of trigonometric markers in map [points-master]